 For contributions by any individual or organization which exceed \$100 in the aggregate, the treasurer's records must identify the contributor by name, address, age if under 18, occupation and employer of the contributor, or if the contributor is self-employed, the name under which the contributor is doing business, along with the date and amount of the contribution.
 Be specific in listing the contributor's occupation.
-If the contributor is self-employed, list the name under which the contributor is doing business.
 For example, the use of a general classification such as "businessman" or "businesswoman" is insufficient.
 Additionally, for each in-kind contribution, the treasurer should keep a record of the value of the item or service and a brief description.